Utah Audio-Visual Archives and Resources

 1947-1963 - Narrative and travelogue films by Tapp, a Salt Lake City heating engineer, Utah Cine Arts Club president and zone chairman of the Motion Picture Division of the Photographic Society of America.
 Tapp's award winning films focus on outdoor passtimes and feature locations in Southern Utah, the Wasatch Mountains, and Murray, Utah circa 1950s.

 Audio-Visual Archive Events

-To highlight Utah's rich cinematic heritage the Audio-Visual Archive occasionally hosts free screenings and talks by film historians and filmmakers like local indie icon Trent Harris, who spoke in September 2010.
+To highlight Utah's rich cinematic heritage the Audio-Visual Archive occasionally hosts free screenings and talks by film historians and filmmakers like local indie icon Trent Harris.
 AV Archive materials are also featured at events throughout the city, on television, online, and at every exhibit displayed in the Special Collections Reading Room.